banner

 Uber "Travel + Social" Ecological Circle

-The apple tree law in commercial ecosystems is: fruits—upstream of the ecology, including the production of products and content; trunk and branches—midstream of the ecology, including the aggregation and distribution of platforms; roots—downstream of the ecology, including terminal entry points, user communities, and brand building.
+The apple tree rule in commercial ecosystems is: fruits—upstream of the ecology, including the production of products and content; trunk and branches—midstream of the ecology, including the aggregation and distribution of platforms; roots—downstream of the ecology, including terminal entry points, user communities, and brand building.

 The development of the internet and big data is a process of shifting from people searching for information to information searching for people.#

 The birth of recommendation engines is a trend from people searching for information to information searching for people.
-Recommendation engines can understand people's potential needs based on user behavior, attributes, object attributes, content, categories, and social relationships among users, actively recommending objects that users are interested in or need.
+Recommendation engines can understand people's potential needs based on user behavior, attributes, object attributes, content, categories, and social relationships among users, proactively recommending objects that users are interested in or need.

 Like species in natural ecosystems, members of commercial ecosystems ultimately share a common fate with the entire commercial ecosystem.
 However, unlike ecological systems, commercial ecosystems are carefully planned artificial systems with future goals and visions.